Barça women's

 Do you have any pre-game routines?

-— Yes, I have my routine, as I have many quirks.
-For example, an hour before the meal in question, I shower, tie my hair back, get ready, and put on my clothes.
+— Yes, I have my routine, I have many quirks.
+For example, an hour before the meal at hand I shower, tie my hair, get ready and put on my clothes.
 Always the same.

 Are you superstitious?

-— Yes, because that way I'm focused on what's important.
-I always play with the same top, with the same underwear, I step in with my left foot…
+— Yes, because that way I'm focused on what matters.
+I always play with the same top, with the same underwear, I enter with my left foot…

 — Yes, and many more that come out on their own.